-Moving to the Thursday data, observations depicted in Figure 3 demonstrate the exact same pattern as detected for Mondays in prices and hence in gross margins on Thursdays too.29 Further, behavior is similar for two consecutive Thursdays, assuring that predictability in prices is not caused by sampling reasons.
+Moving to the Thursday data, observations depicted in Figure 3 demonstrate the exact same pattern as detected for Mondays in prices and hence in gross margins on Thursdays too.
+28 Further, behavior is similar for two consecutive Thursdays, assuring that predictability in prices is not caused by sampling reasons.
 On 27 August, gross margins increase on average by 59.4% from 8 a.m. to 2 p.m., while the corresponding increase is 78.1% on 3 September.
-From the summary statistics in Table 2, we first notice that the mean for the 2 p.m. gross margins is around 1 NOK higher than for the 8 a.m. gross margins.
+The mean for the 2 p.m. gross margins is around 1 NOK higher than for the 8 a.m. gross margins.
 Next, compared to 8 a.m. observations, standard deviations for 2 p.m. observations are three times smaller for 27 August and almost four times smaller for 3 September.
 From this, we observe that the systematic behavior in prices in 2015 is completely present on Thursdays as well.
 Around noon, prices increase to the recommended prices for practically all stations.
 During the morning, there is a higher degree of dispersion.
 Furthermore, none of the stations has negative gross margins for any of the Thursdays.